kedder/ofxstatement/README.rst

 transaction records, and ``parse_record()`` to extract information from individual record.
 See ``src/ofxstatement/parser.py`` for details.
-If your statement' format looks like CSV file, you might find ``CsvStatementParser`` class useful: it simplifies mapping bettween CSV columns and ``StatementLine`` attributes.
+If your statement' format looks like CSV file, you might find ``CsvStatementParser`` class useful: it simplifies mapping between CSV columns and ``StatementLine`` attributes.

 ``Plugin`` interface consists of ``name`` attribute, by which plugin is